virtual-labs/exp-association-relationship-au/experiment/procedure.md

 Experiment 4 recap: The class Customer was implemented in Java following the constraints given on the attributes and its accessor and mutator functions.

-Now, the steps to implement the aggregation and composition relationship of the class Customer and class Vehicle with class Reservation is as follows:
+---

+## Implementation Steps (as per simulation code)

-Step 1: Implement the class Vehicle based on the following rules.
+### Step 1: Implement the Vehicle Class

-    1. The regNum is set with a value at the time of object creation, and it is a mandatory field.

-    2. The keystatus is set to “available” on vehicle creation.

-    3. Also complete the constructor, access and mutator methods in the class diagram.

-    4. The updateKeyStatus method always sets the keyStatus to “not available”.

-Step 2: The reservationID is set by the default constructor as the reservation count and it is mandatory field.
-It cannot be set by the user.

-    1. The current reservation mandatorily sets the customerObj with an existing customer object who books a vehicle.

-    2. The current reservation mandatorily sets the vehicleObj with an existing vehicle object.

-    3. The bookingDate indicates the date of booking of the vehicle by a customer otherwise it is set to null.

-    4..
-The releaseDate indicates the date of handing over of the vehicle to customer otherwise it is set to null.

-    5. The contractStatus indicates the booking or hand over process of the reservation.
-Reservation incomplete makes this field null.

-    6. Also complete the constructor, access and mutator methods in the class diagram.

-    7. The releaseContract method checks if the bookingDate matches releaseDate and the keystatus is “available” then update keyStatus or prints an error.
+-   The Vehicle class has a mandatory registration number set at creation and a key status field initialized to "available".
+-   It includes a constructor to set the registration number and methods to update the key status to "not available" and retrieve the registration number.

+### Step 2: Implement the Customer Class

+-   The Customer class includes fields for customer ID (auto-incremented), email, name, phone, and city.
+-   It provides constructors to create customers with email, phone, or both, along with methods to access and modify these fields.

+### Step 3: Implement the Reservation Class

+-   The Reservation class manages a reservation ID (auto-incremented), customer and vehicle objects, contract status, booking date, and release date.
+-   It offers constructors to create reservations using customer details and vehicle objects, along with methods to manage contract status, booking dates, and release dates.

+### Step 4: Aggregation Relationship Demo

-Step 3: Aggregation relationship: Write a demo class to create a customer array with 3 objects.
-Customer objects are created with the availability of only email, then only phone and last customer with both email and phone number.
-Assign the city of the first two customers is Coimbatore and remaining customers is Chennai.
-Create a vehicle object with a registration number.
-A customer in Coimbatore does a reservation of the vehicle for current date.
+-   Write a demo class to create a customer array with 3 objects.
+-   Customer objects are created with the availability of only email, then only phone and last customer with both email and phone number.
+-   Assign the city of the first two customers as Coimbatore and that of the remaining customers as Chennai.
+-   Create a Vehicle object with a registration number.
+-   A customer in Coimbatore does a reservation of the vehicle for current date.
 Also release the vehicle.

-Step 4: Composition relationship: Implement a modified Reservation class with customer construction possible directly by it.
-Also Write a demo class that creates a vehicle object with a registration number.
-Create a reservation object that does a reservation of the vehicle for current date by providing **customerName**, **email** and/or **phone number**.
-Later set the city as Coimbatore.
-Also release the vehicle.
+### Step 5: Composition Relationship Demo

+-   Create a Vehicle object with a registration number (e.g., 5678)
+-   Create a Reservation object that:
+    1. Creates a Customer object with email/phone
+    2. Takes ownership of the Vehicle object
+    3. Sets the customer's city (e.g., "Coimbatore")
+    4. Sets the booking date to current date
+    5. Updates the vehicle's key status

+The composition relationship is enforced by:

+-   The Reservation class creating and managing its Customer object
+-   The Reservation class taking ownership of the Vehicle object
+-   The lifecycle of Customer and Vehicle objects being tied to the Reservation object

+### Output

-Output: Execution of the **TestDriver** code is shown as stack-heap view for both aggregation and composition code.
+Execution of the TestDriver code is shown as a stack-heap view for both aggregation and composition code, matching the simulation output.

 > **Note:** Work on the experiments sequentially.